Shihan150/iloscar/README.md

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/abc338e4-00df-4eee-8ef0-35a53e87289d)

-* In Table 3, specify the boundary values for the Toms748 root-finding algorithm.
+* In Step 3 table, specify the boundary values for the Toms748 root-finding algorithm.
 These values represent the expected minimum and maximum degassing rates.
 The closer the range, the faster the experiment will run, but there is a higher chance of failure.
 The default values of -0.1 and 2 Gt/yr should be suitable for most applications.